This article is full of interesting facts about the Mongolian Gobi. Find about all its must-see destinations with their pictures.

 The Gobi can be a surprisingly cold location, with frost and occasionally snow occurring on its dunes.
-Besides being quite far north, it is also located on a plateau roughly 910–1,520 meters (2,990–4,990 ft) above sea level, which contributes to its low temperatures.
-An average of approximately 194 millimeters (7.6 in) of rain falls annually in the Gobi.
-Additional moisture reaches parts of the Gobi in winter as the wind blows the snow from the Siberian Steppes.
-Moreover, these winds may cause the Gobi to reach −40 °C (−40 °F) in winter to 45 °C (113 °F) in summer.
+Besides being quite far north, it is also located on a plateau roughly 900–1,500 meters /2,990–4,990 ft/ above sea level, which contributes to its low temperatures.

-As a result, the climate of the Gobi is one of the great extremes of the World.
-Combined with rapid changes of temperature of as much as 35 °C (63 °F).
-These can occur not only seasonally but within only 24 hours.
+Wind from the Siberian Steppes during the winter may cause the Gobi to reach −40 °C /−40 °F/ in winter and 45 °C /113 °F/ in summer.
+As a result, the climate of the Gobi is one of the great extremes of the World with changes of temperature of as much as 35 °C /63 °F/ within only one day.

-The lowest density of the population of Mongolia lived in the Gobi. ( lower than 0.4 people per 1 sq km in 2017)
+The lowest density of the population of Mongolia lived in the Gobi. ( lower than 0.4 people per 1 square km in 2017)

-The most common vegetation in the Gobi desert are shrubs that have adapted to drought through time.
+The most common vegetation in the Gobi desert are shrubs that have adapted to droughts through time.

 Much of the Gobi is not sandy but has exposed bare rock.
 There are different types of soil that indicate Tsaagaan Suvarga Canyons were once a bottom of an ancient sea.

 American paleontologist Roy Chapman Andrews, who visited this amazing location in the 1920s, named the Bayanzag Cliffs “Flaming Cliffs”.
 Above all the area is most famous for yielding the first discovery of dinosaur eggs.
 Other finds in the area include specimens of Velociraptor and Eutherian mammals.